TofPlay/ScriptKit/Docs/ScriptKit+Shell.md

  It's why by default the size is set to 80 bytes.
 It's almost the size of one line in the screen.

  - Parameters:
-   - pCmd: Commands execute by the shel
+   - pCmd: Commands execute by the shell
    - pSize: Size of the cache.
 The handler is call when the cache is full.
    - pSeperator: Characters to cut the buffer in lines
    - pReadLine: Handler call for each line receive